aka7/ansible/cis-rhel/README.md

 Starting a ansible audit for CIS.
 This is an ansible playbook for auditing a system running Red Hat Enterprise Linux 6 or CentOS 6  to see if it passes CIS Security Benchmarks.

 Insipired by https://github.com/major/cis-rhel-ansible but instead of applying the changes, this will just report if a system passes or fails for each task.
-This was requirement for one of my clients.

 In progress, code will appear here soon